Preliminary Administrative Services Credential

 Department of Leadership Studies

-Our Aspiring Leaders Tier I program is designed to prepare outstanding teachers and school counselors for leadership roles in today's public and private schools.
-With a focus on instructional leadership and practice-based learning, our program transforms professional educators into high-quality principals and school leaders.
-The program combines university coursework, district mentoring and professional development, and apprenticeship to an exemplary principal to prepare working teachers and school counselors to become outstanding school administrators through two years of part-time, cohort-based study.
+Our Aspiring Leaders Tier I program is designed to prepare exceptional teachers and school counselors for leadership roles in today's public and private schools.
+With a focus on instructional leadership and project-based learning, our program transforms professional educators into outstanding principals and school leaders.
+The program combines university coursework, relevant fieldwork and professional development, and apprenticeship to an exemplary principal through two years of part-time, cohort-based study.

-Upon successful completion, students are eligible to apply to the California Commission on Teacher Credentialing for the Preliminary Administrative Services Credential, and may apply credential coursework toward a Master of Arts or Ph.D. in Leadership Studies with a specialization in PK-12 School Leadership.
+Upon successful completion, candidates are eligible to apply to the California Commission on Teacher Credentialing for the Preliminary Administrative Services Credential, and may apply some credential coursework toward a Master of Arts in Leadership Studies.

 - Competitive, deeply discounted tuition